The Logos: The Meletic Testament (Chapter 5 The Exile)

 165. Heromenes, exile has stripped me of any remaining pride, and in its place planted humility—a humility that listens more than it speaks, that asks before it answers.

-166. I write not to be remembered, but to be questioned, for it is in the questioning that my words find their true purpose.
+166. I write not to be remembered, but to be questioned; for it is in the questioning that my words find their meaningful purpose.

 167. Let my writings be stepping stones across the river of thought, not monuments to be worshipped, but tools to be used and discarded when the crossing is complete.

-168. Teach the others to walk boldly across those stones, never to kneel before them, for reverence without enquiry is the death of philosophy.
+168. Teach the others to walk boldly across those stones, never to kneel before them; for reverence without enquiry is the death of philosophy.
+To allow philosophy to die is to accept that it has no more function in life.

 169. And let every answer they find be followed by another question, so that their journey may never truly end, but continue like the stars—endlessly, silently, brilliantly.